-Draft a profile of your ideal user.
-Who is she, and what are her expectations?
+Before you begin the app making process, draft a profile of your ideal user.
+Who is she, and what are her expectations for a positive user experience?
 Dial in on this with specificity.
 You can even compile a mood board of images defining who your user is.
 Take the information you glean from this to inform your design choices.
 Is your user a heavy social media user?
-Do you need a social media-based app that emphasizes sharing and community like Cookpad?
+Do you need a social media-based mobile application that emphasizes sharing and community like Cookpad?
 Is she a pragmatist looking for quick access to good deals like she might find via Club Factory?
-Knowing who your user is gives you a direct line to a design framework for your app.
+Knowing who your actual users are gives you a direct line to a design framework for your app.

 Rule #3: Do your homework to find the best colors